mkpharez/mkpharez/README.md

 ### Hi there 👋

-**I am ### Eng Muigai Kihingo aka mkpharez at Utah Magartee Software Solutions** Mkpharez is a ✨ _an eXperienced_ mobile Engineer ✨ in UI/UX Android frame-works, leveraging the powerful and robust Jetpack compose frameworks in android and Kotlin Motiplattorm ToolKit.
+**I am Eng Muigai Kihingo aka mkpharez at Utah Magartee Software Solutions** Mkpharez is ✨ _an eXperienced_ mobile Engineer ✨ in UI/UX Android frame-works, leveraging the powerful and robust Jetpack compose Library in Android and Kotlin Motiplattorm ToolKit.

 Among my popular repositories include: